mikeraab/docker001/Participant-Guide.md

 ```
 $ docker ps -a
 ```
-Notice that the hello-world container, ran once and then exited:
+Notice that the hello-world container ran once and then exited:

 <img src=images/2017-03-16_14-46-49.jpg />